 These sessions are intended for reporting research results or analyzing issues of policy and practice in an abbreviated form.
 Presenters are expected to provide electronic copies of papers.
 The proposal summary should include a statement of purpose, theoretical framework, findings, and conclusions.
 For research reports, also describe data sources and methods.
 There will be no discussant, session presenters are expected to communicate pre-conference to identify common themes and generate discussion questions for the session itself.
-A chair will be assigned to introduce presenters and keep time.
+A facilitator will be assigned to introduce presenters and keep time.

 A symposium should examine specific policy, research or practice issues from several perspectives, contribute significantly to the knowledge base, and allow for dialogue and discussion.
 Session organizers are expected to chair the session and facilitate discussion.
 Symposium participants are expected to develop and provide electronic copies of papers presented during the session.